Ziko909/inception/README.md

 10. (Optional) Install Cadvisor for system monitoring.
 11. Configure a docker-network to establish the connection between your containers.

+## DockerHub Repository

+You can also access my Docker Hub repository and pull the images from there.
+Here are the links to my images:

+- [Nginx image](https://hub.docker.com/repository/docker/ziko909/nginx/general): A lightweight and high-performance web server with custom config.
+- [Adminer image](https://hub.docker.com/repository/docker/ziko909/adminer/general): This image contains Adminer, a web-based DBMS with PHP-FPM.
+- [WordPress image](https://hub.docker.com/repository/docker/ziko909/wordpress/general): This image contains a FastCGI (PHP-FPM) for running PHP scripts on the server side.
+- [MariaDb image](https://hub.docker.com/repository/docker/ziko909/mariadb/general): This image contains a mysql server.
+- [FTP image](https://hub.docker.com/repository/docker/ziko909/ftp/general): This image contains an ftp server point to wordpress files.
+- [Redis image](https://hub.docker.com/repository/docker/ziko909/redis/general):This image contains a Redis server to act as a cache for the WordPress website.
+- [Cadviser](https://hub.docker.com/repository/docker/ziko909/cadvisor/general): This image contains cAdvisor for monitoring containers.
+- [Static-site](https://hub.docker.com/repository/docker/ziko909/static-site/general): A lightweight and high-performance web server.
+.

 ## Helpful Resources

 - [Docker Documentation](https://docs.docker.com/)